 - Inorganic Chemistry

 You might also take calculus and some other physical science courses.
-Remember, some of the likely prerequisites for med school include biology courses, and physics as well.
+Remember, some of the likely prerequisites for school include biology courses and physics as well.
 Speaking of which:

 10) Physics

 As mentioned, many medical schools require a year of physics education with lab work as a prerequisite to entry.
-In these degrees, you’ll study the theoretical foundations and history of research in physics.
+You’ll study physics research’s theoretical foundations and history in these degrees.
 You might specialize in areas like biophysics, quantum mechanics, or astrophysics.
-Courses include:
+These science majors take courses that include:

 - History of Physics